The Mittag-Leffler Fitting of the Phillips Curve: Introduction

-The Mittag-Leffler (ML) function become of great use and importance not only for mathematicians, but because of its special properties and huge potential by solving applied problems it found its applicability also in the fields such as psychorheology \cite{Blair1974}, electrotechnics \cite{Oliveira2011, Petras2012, Sierociuk2013}, modeling of processes such as diffusion \cite{Mainardi2018}, combustion \cite{Samuel2016}, universe expansion \cite{Zeng2015}, \textit{etc.} The idea to use the fractional-order calculus and the ML function for modelling phenomenons from the fields of economics and econophysics was elaborated by several authors \cite{Scalas2000, Gorenflo2001, Mainardi2000a, Mainardi2002, Cartea2007, Mendes2008, Garibaldi2010, Tarasov2011, Skovranek2012, Tarasov2017, Tarasova2018}.
+The Mittag-Leffler (ML) function become of great use and importance not only for mathematicians, but because of its special properties and huge potential by solving applied problems it found its applicability also in the fields such as psychorheology \cite{Blair1974}, electrotechnics \cite{Oliveira2011, Petras2012, Sierociuk2013}, modeling of processes such as diffusion \cite{Mainardi2018}, combustion \cite{Samuel2016}, universe expansion \cite{Zeng2015}, \textit{etc.} The idea to use the fractional-order calculus and the ML function for modelling phenomenons from the fields of economics and econophysics was elaborated by several authors \cite{Scalas2000, Gorenflo2001, Mainardi2000a, Mainardi2002, Cartea2007, Mendes2008, Garibaldi2010, Skovranek2012, Tejado2015, Tejado2018, Tarasov2016, Tarasov2017, Tarasova2018, Tarasov2018, Tarasov2019, Tarasov2019a, Tarasov2019b, Tarasov2019c}.

-In this paper the two-parameter ML function is for the first time used to model the relation between the unemployment rate and the inflation rate - the Phillips curve.
-French and German economic data are taken for the period 1980 - 2011 from the portal \emph{EconStats\textsuperscript{TM}} \cite{econstats} to identify the PC of these economies.
-The data are first pre-processed following the algorithm used in the Phillips' paper \cite{Phillips1958}, where the average values are calculated for different levels of unemployment rate and corresponding inflation rates.
-These average values are used for the fitting purposes.
-To evaluate the efficiency of the proposed model, two other models are considered, that in their definition use the exponential function, power function, respectively.
-The performance of all three models is compared based on the fitting-criterion, the least squares error between the fitting curve and the ``average'' data-set.
-To have a better insight into the fitting performance, the least squares error between the fitting curve and the ``original'' data-set (all data) is also calculated for all three concurrent models.
+In this paper the one-parameter ML function is for the first time used to model the relation between the unemployment rate and the inflation rate - the Phillips curve, and its performance is compared to the power-type model and the exponential-type model.
+French and Swiss econometric data are taken for the period of time 1980 - 2017 from the portal \emph{EconStats\textsuperscript{TM}} \cite{econstats} to identify the PC of these economies.
+The dataset is split into two subsets, the ``modelling'' subset is used to identify the model parameters, and a shorter ``out-of-sample'' subset serves for evaluating the forecast-performance of the models.
+The performance of all three models is evaluated based on the fitting-criterion, \textit{i.e.} the sum of squared errors (SSE).
+The results are presented in the form of figures and tables, where the SSE of the fitting curve to the ``modelling'' subset, SSE of the fitting curve to the ``out-of-sample'' subset, and SSE of the fitting curve to the complete dataset, as well as some other quality criterions for the goodness-of-fit are listed.

+The paper is organised as follows.
+Section~2 gives an overview of Mittag-Leffler function and its generalisations.
+The original Phillips curve as well as the and Mittag-Leffler model for fitting the Phillips curve is described in Section~3.
+The numerical results and the discussion on the experiments can be found in Section~4.
+Finally, concluding remarks are given in Section~5.